cardea-mcp/gaia-mcp-servers/gaia-tidb/README.md

           Table name
       --limit <LIMIT>
-          Maximum number of query results to return [default: 10] --search-tool-desc <SEARCH_TOOL_DESC>
+          Maximum number of query results to return [default: 10] --search-tool-prompt <SEARCH_TOOL_PROMPT>
-          The description for the search tool [default: "Perform keyword search in TiDB"] --search-tool-param-desc <SEARCH_TOOL_PARAM_DESC>
+          The prompt for the search mcp tool [default: "Please extract 3 to 5 keywords from my question, separated by spaces.
+Then, try to return a tool call that invokes the keyword search tool.\n\nMy question is: {query}"]
-          The description for the search tool parameter [default: "Input query to search for"] -h, --help
+  -h, --help
           Print help
   -V, --version